GESkunkworks/gossamer/README.md

   #  run a flow using permament credentials.
 If no other  sub-parameters
   #  are present under permanent then it will try to use the normal auth
   #  flow provided by AWS (e.g., ENV vars, instance-profile, etc)
+  session_duration_seconds: 8600 # if you want every mapping to try and use the parent Flow's session duration you can set it here
   permanent:
     # mfa section being present will force the starter creds to first
     #  get an mfa enabled session using the provided serial and token